wangxy0209/ChinaAGBD/README.md

 After downloading all predicted grid tiles locally, this R script merges them into a single mosaic map.
 Optionally, users can apply a land cover mask using any available land cover product (customizable), to extract vegetation types of interest.

+A pre-generated national biomass product for all vegetation types in China for the year 2020 is freely available via the provided link.
+This product is stored as a 30-meter resolution GeoTIFF file and provides AGB values in units of megagrams per hectare (Mg ha⁻¹).

 ---

 ## 🔁 Extension